 Lipservice – You may have seen or heard this word at Culips.
-This is what we call our study guide here.
+This is what we used to call our learning materials.
 Lipservice includes the transcripts, a more detailed explanation and a quiz.

 Lipservice is actually part of a real expression in English.
 The expression is “to pay lip service.”
 This means to say you are going to do something, but not actually do it.